How Do We Quote the Lowest Mortgage Rates in Ontario?

 This borrower paid CMHC insurance fee is built into the total mortgage amount and is not paid up front.
 But the interesting thing is that because the mortgage is insured against default (or against loss due to missed payments), lenders carry very little risk and can provide their lowest mortgage rates.

-With down payment or equity available at 20%, this is often where the fewest rate discounts exist.
+With down payment or equity available at 20%, this is often where the less rate discounting exist.
 Because the mortgage is not insured (thus no corresponding CMHC insurance fee included into the mortgage) it represents the most risk for a lender because 20% is the minimum down payment necessary to avoid the CMHC insurance fee.
-A 20% down payment mortgage will often carry a rate of 0.20% higher than the lowest rates you’ll find advertised around the net.
+A 20% down payment mortgage will often carry a rate of 0.10% – 0.20% higher than the lowest rates you’ll find advertised around the net.

 In the end, however, it’s about saving the most on your mortgage and even with the slightly higher rate at 20% down, the home buyer can still save more than with a lower rate CMHC insured mortgage because they do not have the insurance fee added into the mortgage.

 For those with less than 20% for down payment, or who are renewing a previously CMHC insured mortgage – it definitely helps to have the lower rate to mitigate the CMHC fee.

 Now with a down payment or equity available of 25 – 30% the rates can also come down to the lower levels of CMHC insured mortgages.
 So having a higher down payment or more equity can give the borrower the best of both worlds – NO CMHC fee, and the lowest rates available.

 Credit Score.
 Put simply, with a credit score of 680 or higher the lowest rates can be enjoyed (depending on the other factors as well).
 Many lenders will not give their absolute best deals to customers with credit scores lower than 680.
 A good credit score with no, or very few missed payments and at least 2 years credit history, will be in the 700 range.